 Interactive proposals, like those offered by Qwilr, take this a step further by incorporating tracking, e-signatures, and payment options, making the sales process more efficient and client-friendly.

-Our top tip for proposals: Using proposal software to create and share proposal templates with your sales team will save time and effort.
+Our top tip for proposals: Using proposal management software to create and share proposal templates with your sales team will save time and effort.
 Sales reps won't need to start from scratch every time they want to write a proposal and the final documents will be aligned with brand guidelines.

 Tania Clarke gives us insights into how she uses Qwilr for sales enablement,